SteveNotSet/mtr-london-underground-addon/README.md

 The source code of this mod is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.

-The *MTR London Underground* Mod is originally developed by the most stupid MTRMOD developer - cherbert.
+The *MTR London Underground* Mod is originally developed by Cherbert(Chris Herbert).

 ## What did I modify?